Jaxelr/Minimig/README.md

-# Mayflower.NET
+# Minimig

+*** This library is a fork from Mayflower.net which seems to be [inactive](https://github.com/bretcope/Mayflower.NET)

-Mayflower is a simple, forward-only, database migrator for SQL Server based on the migrator which Stack Overflow uses.
+Minimig is a simple, forward-only, db migrator for SQL Server.

 ## Usage